elvyna/udacity-aws-mle-nanodegree/project05-capstone/proposal/capstone-proposal.md

 ### 4. Model training, validation, and evaluation

-To properly evaluate the model, we will split the dataset into train, validation, and test set.
+To properly evaluate the model, we will split the dataset into the train, validation, and test set.
 The validation set can be used when we tune the hyperparameters of the model so that we can get an unbiased estimation of the model performance on the test set.
 As mentioned before, the model will be evaluated based on its accuracy and F1 score.

 As we work on the project, there will be multiple iterations in each of these steps.
 For example, it is extremely likely to revisit the feature engineering step when we could not achieve a better model performance after tuning the models.